ChewKeanHo/researches-filesystems-hierarchy/_FreeBSD/usr/local/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-The `/usr/local` directory is one of the foundational directory for completing the entire UNIX operating system's functionalities.
+The `/usr/local` directory is one of the foundational directory for completing the entire OS' functionalities.
 When `/usr/local` combines with the [Common](/Common) FHS, you get a list of basic functional directories as such:

 ```
 /usr/local/bin     - user supplied utilities programs and applications.
 /usr/local/etc     - user supplied configuration files.
-/usr/local/lib     - user supplied libraries used by non-critical programs
+/usr/local/lib     - user supplied libraries used by user customized
-                     and applications.
+                     non-critical programs and applications.
 /usr/local/sbin    - user supplied non-critical system administration
                      programs and applications.
 /usr/local/share   - user supplied architecture independent files.